hashgraph/hedera-sdk-tck/test-specifications/errorCodes.md

 #### Usage

 When a request is successfully submit to a network, but either does not pass precheck, or does not come to consensus and is rejected.
-In SDK terms, the `execute()` call for a request is met with a `PrecheckStatusException` or `ReceiptStatusException`.
+In SDK terms, an executed request is met with a `PrecheckStatusException` or `ReceiptStatusException`.

 #### Data